Chorion Limited: 2006–2011: Take-private and international expansion

-Waheed Alli served as chief executive officer and Executive Chairman, and pursued a strategy of developing and launching one new children's property every year.
+Waheed Alli was chief executive officer and executive chairman, and pursued a strategy of developing and launching one new children's property every year.
 This development strategy included the launch of a new series of Noddy in 2007, an animated version of the Mr. Men in 2008, the US launch of Olivia in 2009, the British launch of The Octonauts in 2010, Gaspard and Lisa in 2011 and a new animated version of Beatrix Potter's Peter Rabbit in 2012.
 This production was a joint venture with US broadcaster Nickelodeon and British publisher Frederick Warne & Co, part of the Penguin Group.

 The launch of The Octonauts represented a big hit for the company, achieving on-air ratings for the show as number one in the key demographic of boys aged 4 to 6.
 Chorion announced in 2010 that they had signed international toy makers Fisher Price as the master toy partner for the brand, with a full toy line launching in the UK in August 2011.

 The development of a new animated series of Peter Rabbit was made possible by Chorion's acquisition in November 2007 of the Copyrights Group, a competing intellectual property management company who managed the licensing and merchandising rights to the Beatrix Potter characters, owned by Frederick Warne, part of the Penguin Group.
 The company also owned the rights to Paddington Bear and the Flower Fairies, and managed Spot the Dog by Eric Hill, The Snowman by Raymond Briggs, and the Horrible Histories book series by Terry Deary.

 2011–2012: Sale of assets

-On 24 August 2011, chairman and CEO Waheed Alli along with Deputy Chairman William Astor announced to the company that they would be resigning their positions following the failure of the company's lenders to reach an agreement to restructure Chorion's debt burdens.
+On 24 August 2011, chairman and CEO Waheed Alli along with deputy chairman William Astor announced to the company that they would be resigning their positions following the failure of the company's lenders to reach an agreement to restructure Chorion's debt burdens.
 Shortly thereafter, private equity owners 3i began a process to sell Chorion's assets: